aimeos/aimeos-docs/README.md

 ### Build the docs

-To build the `aimoes-docs` locally, use `mkdocs build`.
+To build the *aimeos-docs* locally, use `mkdocs build`.
 You can now open the documentation in your browser from the newly generated `<your-aimeos-docs-clone-folder>/docs`´s index.html.

 ### Troubleshooting

-Due to some configuration limits of mkdocs, the command line will print out a 404 warning concerning the `versions.js` file and also a warning about the `analytics` configuration attribute.
-Please just ignore these warning.
+Due to some configuration limits, `mkdocs serve` will tell you that it couldn't find `versions.js`.
+Also, `mkdocs serve` as well as `mkdocs build` might warn about an unknown `analytics` configuration attribute.
+You can safely ignore these warnings.